-Services that are covered for you What you must pay when you get these services Podiatry services (continued) the time of the service and the office visit/consultation is considered to be separately payable by HAP. e Prostate cancer screening exams In-Network For men, age 50 and older, covered services include the following once every 12 months:Digital rectal exam There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prostate Specific Antigen (PSA) test Out-of-Network 20% for an annual PSA test.
+Services that are covered for you What you must pay when you get these services Podiatry services (continued) the time of the service and the office visit/consultation is considered to be separately payable by HAP.
+Prostate cancer screening exams In-Network For men, age 50 and older, covered services include the following once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Frostate Specific Antigen (FSA) test Out-of-Network 25% for an annual PSA test.
 In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
 Prosthetic devices and related supplies In-Network Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, 20% coinsurance of the cost for each Medicare-covered prosthetic device and related supplies. and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic Out-of-Network devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
-20% coinsurance of the cost for each Medicare-covered prosthetic device and related supplies.
-In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
-Prior authorization rules may apply.
+25% coinsurance of the cost for each Medicare-covered prosthetic device and related supplies.
+In-Network and Out-of- Network counseling to reduce alcohol misuse preventive benefit.